mithunshanbhag/mithunshanbhag.github.io/_drafts/playbook-scratchpad.md

 * inbound, not outbound. make them come to you. don't go to them. pull, not push. get pursued, don't pursue.
 * purpose, focus (maximizing your focus)
 * saying no often (in order to pick the right opportunity, in order to prioritize yourself)
+* solution should not be more complex than the problem you're trying to solve.

 Some principles (these are not really habits/systems):